Eschatologue/CM_wiki/docs/equipment/adventuring-gear.md

 ---

-### Healer’s Kit (5 GP)
+### Healer's Kit (5 GP)

-A Healer’s Kit has ten uses.
+A Healer's Kit has ten uses.
 As a Utilize action, you can expend one of its uses to stabilize an Unconscious creature that has 0 Hit Points without needing to make a Wisdom (Medicine) check.

 ---